stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 The image is a `TYPE_3BYTE_BGR` buffered image which maps to the `R8G8B8A8_UNORM` format.

-Next we create a texture suitably configured for the image:
+Next we create a texture with a configuration suitable to the image:

 ```java
 // Create descriptor